 Is it possible to use gluten-free pasta?

-Absolutely!
-Gluten-free pasta varieties made from rice, corn, or other gluten-free grains work well in this dish.
-Just follow the cooking instructions on the package for the best results.
+Yes!
+Gluten-free pasta made from rice, corn or other grains works nice.
+Just follow the cooking time on the package.

 Conclusion